My Stressful Journey with American Airlines

-We landed in Dallas with 30 minutes for me to run, so I actually had time to grab a salad from a kiosk and use the restroom before arriving at my gate.
-Sweet!
-The flight to Laurel then Meridian was delayed 7 minutes.
-No problem.
-Seven minutes ain’t nothin’.
-We valet checked our rollerboards since it was a “puddle jumper” plane and then settled in.
-We’d been waiting in the takeoff line on the tarmac for a good 10 minutes when the captain announced that a light had illuminated on the instrument panel, so it needed to get checked out.
+I was scheduled to fly AA3128 from DFW to PIB and then on to MEI, arriving at 3:09 PM.
+We’d been waiting in the takeoff line on the tarmac for a good 15 minutes when the captain announced that a light illuminated on the instrument panel, so it needed to get checked out.
 We were on the plane for about another 10 minutes as we taxied back to the gate and waited for maintenance.
-Then we were told to deplane with our personal items, but the valet-checked carry-on bags and regular checked luggage would stay on the plane while maintenance figured out what was wrong.
+Then we were told to deplane with our carry-on luggage, but the valet-checked bags and regular checked luggage would stay on the plane while maintenance figured out what was wrong.

-As the whispering man and I hoofed it over to the Jackson flight – now leaving in 20 minutes, but thankfully only 10 gates away – he told me that his “informant” let him know that mechanics hadn’t even looked at our plane yet, so that flight was not going to leave any time soon.
+A fellow passenger who also switched flights and I hoofed it over to the Jackson flight – now leaving in 20 minutes, but thankfully only 10 gates away.
+He told me that his “informant” let him know that mechanics hadn’t even looked at our plane yet, so we were not going to leave any time soon.
 That flight would likely get cancelled.
 I’m so glad that I listened to my gut instinct and made the change.
 When I checked later that evening, I saw that the flight never left.
-I don’t understand why American would string people along like that.
+I don’t understand why you string people along like that.

 When I arrived in Jackson, I asked the woman at the AA ticket counter about my bags, and she also said that if they’re tagged to Meridian, then that’s where they’d be taken.
 Her system showed that they were still on the plane in Dallas.

 Once I checked into my hotel, I tried to check-in online for my return American Airlines flight on Tuesday, only to discover that some genius had removed it from my reservation.
 Great.
 I called American’s reservation line, and the agent added me back to the system.
 She then transferred me to the baggage department.
 I was told by that agent that I should’ve filed a delayed baggage report at the airport.
 I did my best not to be snippy, so I replied that maybe one of the two American Airlines employees who told me that my belongings would ship to Meridian should have told me that.
 It took about 30 minutes for the agent to get these reports filled out.
-When she told me that my stuff might not arrive in Meridian until Wednesday, I told her that the boxes needed to get delivered to UWA, and the rollerboard needed to go back to San Antonio.
+She told me that my stuff might not arrive in Meridian until Wednesday since we were filling out the form so late in the evening.

 Next, I attempted to check in online again since my flight had been added back, only to find out that my originally requested seats were no longer assigned and that the only seats left were premium seats which required additional payment.
 You’ve got to be frickin’ kidding me!
 Then an error message popped up that stated that I could only check in at the airport.